DazzedUpDas/DL4DS_Problems_Textbook/README.md

 Find the problems in the Notebooks Folder.
 It has been divided Chapter wise.
 Will keep updating the problems with solutions.

+P.S.
+Some Notebooks like Notebook 3.3 have not been included because they are very trivial

 # Current List

 | Chapter |Title| Notebooks|